PatrykGadziomski/COVID-19-Data-Exploration-and-Visualization/README.md

-# PortfolioProject_COVID-19
+# COVID-19 Dashboard
-Covid was/is a really bad thing. <br> But to understand how bds it really was let us analyse the data. <br>
+Covid was/is a really bad thing. <br>
+But to understand how bad it really was/is let us analyse the data.<br>
-This Project is structured in four parts.
+This Project is structured in two parts.

 1. SQL Data Exploration
 2. Tableau Visualization